singh1114/best/_posts/2016-06-09-basic-commands-in-github.md

 layout: post
 title: Basic git commands that you need to know as a Software Engineer
 date: 2016-06-09T20:31:50.000Z
+description: >-
+  Basic and advanced git commands that every software developer should know and also uses on daily basis.
+It can also be used as a git cheat sheet.
 published: true
 tags:
   - git